brucemack/microlink/docs/el_supplement.md

 7. Station B uses the call-sign provided in the RTCP SDES message sent in step 4 to contact the EchoLink Server and validate that the Station A user is authorized to use the network.
 (I'm told that Station B also maintains a cache of recently-validated stations to reduce the number of validation calls.
-Presumably there is a reasonable time-to-live on this caching mechanism to that invalid callsigns will not be allowed to stay on the network for long.)
+Presumably there is a reasonable time-to-live on this caching mechanism so that invalid callsigns will not be allowed to stay on the network for long.)
 8. Station B sends an RTCP SDES packet on the RTCP channel.
 9. Station B sends an oNDATA packet on the RTP channel.
 10. Station A sends the same RTCP SDES packet from step #3/#4.
 (I suspect this is actually the first of a repeating cycle that will continue throughout the life of the connection.
 This would be highly relevant for stateful routers/NATs/firewalls in order